-Based on the observations compiled in a meta-analysis, we derived a range of possible functional relationships linking soil truncation and crop productivity.
-We implemented the effect of soil erosion on crop productivity in a simple but depth-explicit model of SOC turnover.
-The integration of the erosion-productivity relationships allowed us to represent the effect of erosion on SOC evolution induced by a decrease in soil C inputs as well as from lateral SOC export.
-By confronting model simulations with published, and independently derived, data on lateral SOC losses and erosion-induced soil-atmosphere exchange, our results suggest that introducing erosion constraints on soil C input improves estimates of SOC losses, compared to a model approach where the effect of erosion on productivity is not included, if (i) soil truncation is substantial and (ii) the erosion-productivity relationship is accurately representing local conditions.
+Using results from a meta-analysis, we used different functional relationships linking soil truncation and crop productivity.

+We implemented the effect of soil erosion on crop productivity in a simple but depth-explicit model of SOC dynamics.
+The integration of the erosion-yield relationship allowed us to represent the effect of erosion on SOC evolution through a decrease of soil C inputs due to reduced productivity as well as from lateral SOC export.
+By confronting model simulations with observational data, our results point out that introducing erosion constraints on soil C input improves estimates of SOC losses, compared to a model approach where the effect of erosion on productivity is not included, if (i) soil truncation is substantial and (ii) the erosion-yield relationship is accurately representing local conditions.

-A sensitivity analysis showed that the erosion rate, the form of the erosion productivity relation and the depth attenuation of the SOC mineralization rate are the key factors controlling SOC losses and soil-atmosphere C exchange.
+A sensitivity analysis showed that the erosion rate, the form of the erosion-productivity relation and the depth attenuation of the SOC mineralization rate are the key factors controlling SOC losses and soil-atmosphere C exchange.
 Long-term simulations showed that both SOC content and the cumulative soil-atmosphere C exchange were largely influenced by soil truncation and productivity decrease due to erosion.
-The inclusion of the erosion effect on crop productivity in model simulations leads to higher SOC losses (an additional SOC loss of 3 % to 17 %, relative to simulations where no link is considered) and less C uptake on eroding sites (~10% overestimation).
+The inclusion of the erosion effect on crop productivity in the model lead to higher SOC losses (an additional SOC loss of 37 % \pm 17 %, relative to simulations where no feedbacks are considered) and less C uptake on eroding sites.
+(30 % \pm 25 % overestimation).
 The results are thus particularly relevant for longer-term assessments and they stress the need for an integrated landscape modelling to better constrain the overall SOC budget.
 Although fertilizer application may compensate for erosional nutrient losses, our simulations show that erosion-induced reduction in soil C inputs may be relevant for the soil C budget, particularly when rooting depth and water availability are limiting factors.